 Low probability of occurrence, high damage potential

-There is virtually no on real accidents involving hydrogen-powered vehicles in tunnels due to their low traffic share to date.
+There is virtually no empirical data on real accidents involving hydrogen-powered vehicles in tunnels due to their low traffic share to date.
 Therefore, only a rough estimate of the probability of occurrence could be made based on experience with gas-powered vehicles, which indicated a low probability.

 In comparison, the potential extent of damage was analyzed in great detail on the basis of experiments from the EU HyTunnel-CS project, which ended in 2022.
-Due to the high energy density of hydrogen and the at which it is stored, FCEVs have a very high damage potential.
+Due to the high energy density of hydrogen and the high pressure at which it is stored, FCEVs have a very high damage potential.

 According to the current standard, hydrogen is stored in cars at a pressure of 700 bar and in lorries and buses at 350 bar.
 If damage occurs to a tank, a great deal of energy is quickly released; if hydrogen catches fire, it burns at temperatures of over 2,000 degrees Celsius.
 Although the tanks are very robust and well protected against mechanical impact, they cannot withstand a rear-end collision with a lorry.
 This scenario should therefore be avoided as far as possible.